9dots/get-coding-curricula/3-5/grade-3/lesson-plans/lesson-12/lesson.md

 Students are introduced to conditionals (if then), practice reading conditional statements in Scratch, and identify how boolean statements are related to conditionals.
 Students then practice identifying conditional statements in their daily lives.

 <iconp src='/icons/objectives.png'>### Objectives</iconp>
-- I can identify Boolean as true/false statements.
+- I can identify Boolean statements as ones that evaluate to true or false.
 - I can read an if-then statement to execute a sequence if a test is true.

 <iconp src='/icons/agenda.png'>### Agenda</iconp>
 1. Engage: Kids Code (5 min)
 1. Explore: If Then (5 min)
 1. Explain: Define (5 min)
-1. Elaborate: Practice (15 min)
+1. Elaborate: Practice (20 min)
-1. Elaborate: Conditionals in Your Life (10 min)
-1. Evaluate: Exit Challenge (5 min)
+1. Evaluate: Exit Challenge (10 min)

 <note>
 <iconp src='/icons/materials.png'>### Materials</iconp>